I. Scope

 VI.
 Sick, Diseased, or Dangerous Animals

-B. The University reserves the right to remove or exclude any animal from University property if the presence of the animal poses a direct threat to the health and safety of others.
+B. The university reserves the right to remove or exclude any animal from university property if the presence of the animal poses a direct threat to the health and safety of others.

 VII.
 Exceptions

-A. This policy does not apply to animals used by Facilities Management for pest control or used by law enforcement and emergency personnel in the exercise of their official duties.
+D. Canines or other animals used by law enforcement and emergency personnel in the exercise of their official duties.

-C. This policy does not apply to External, Internal, or Sponsored Events (as defined in University Policy 1103: Space Utilization and Scheduling) which contract to use University space, if the contract associated with the event governs the presence of animals at the event, or to animals performing in theatrical events and directly supervised by show personnel within a controlled environment.
+E. External, Internal, or Sponsored Events (as defined in University Policy 1103: Space Utilization and Scheduling) which contract to use university space, if the contract associated with the event governs the presence of animals at the event, or to animals performing in theatrical events and directly supervised by show personnel within a controlled environment.

 VIII.
-Dates:
+Dates

 A. Effective Date: